 2. What is the Meaning of the Light On My Air Purifier?

 Along with a number, many air purifiers also have lights to indicate how safe the air is.
 We recommend ignoring these lights and focusing on the air quality numbers we mentioned above.
 The lights on many air purifiers are often based on extremely lenient air quality guidelines.
 For example, Xiaomi air purifiers indicate 35 micrograms of PM2.5 as healthy green.
-In reality, this means you are breathing air 7-times the WHO recommended limit of 5 micrograms!
+In reality, this means you are breathing air 7-times the WHO recommended annual limit of 5 micrograms!

 3. BUT…Take Your Air Purifier’s Number With a Grain of Salt

 Our tests show air quality sensors in popular air purifiers are quite inaccurate.
-We tested the Phillips and Xiaomi air purifier sensors and found they were particularly inaccurate at higher levels of pollution.
+We tested the Philips and Xiaomi air purifier sensors and found they were particularly inaccurate at higher levels of pollution.
 For more accurate readings, we recommend using a standalone PM2.5 air quality monitor.
 Air purifier companies typically use cheap, inaccurate sensors as their built-in sensor.

 Why Smart Air Does Not Include Air Quality Monitors in Purifiers